OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 Here is how a blockchain is "secure":
 We cannot change the data in an earlier block in the chain without causing an inconsistency in the values of the blocks that come after.
-If you hold the hash to the right-most block, then nothing in any part of the blockchain can be altered without your knowledge, because doing so will make your hash no longer match with the blockchain.
+If you hold the hash to the first block in the chain, then nothing in any part of the blockchain can be altered without your knowledge, because doing so will make your hash no longer match with the altered contents of the blockchain.
-Changing the data in the rightmost block obviously changes the hash for that block (and you know that it has been changed if you are holding a copy of the what was the hash code before the change).
+Changing the data in the right-most block above obviously changes the hash for that block (and you know that it has been changed if you are holding a copy of the what was the hash code before the change).
-But also, changing any other block in the chain will also change the hash code of the rightmost block (by the cascading change in hash codes that moves to the right from whever the data gets changed).
+But also, changing any other block in the chain will also ultimately change the hash code of the right-most block (by the cascading change in hash codes that moves to the right from whever the data gets changed).
 You should try this out in the widget to make sure that you understand.